Office of Admissions

 Guidelines for applying to the graduate program vary.
 Applicants should follow the guidelines provided with the application.
 Applicants must submit the following:

-- A fully completed application signed by the applicant, along with the nonrefundable application fee.
+- A completed application signed by the applicant, along with the nonrefundable application fee.

 - Two letters of recommendation, preferably one from an arts instructor and one from an academic instructor.